m00dy/string-matching-algorithms/README.md

 ```

-this will generate random input set and run each algorithm according to random input.
+This will generate random input set and run each algorithm according to random input.
 Plot.ly integration is required to draw the plot afterward.